-This course will examine how the body is viewed and represented in contemporary physical culture.
-We will interrogate the ways in which people's bodies are understood through kinesiology, physical education and health discourses and practices.
-Additionally, the course will appraise how people's bodies are increasingly linked to how they are governed, categorized, and subjected to process of normalization and/or marginalization in specific societies.
+This course will examine the interrelationship between the body and contemporary physical culture.
+We will interrogate the ways in which people's bodies are represented in kinesiology, physical education and health discourses and practices.
+Additionally, the course will appraise how people's understanding of their discursive and material bodies are increasingly linked to how they are governed and subjected to process of normalization and/or marginalization in post-modern societies.